 Blackboards in school being renamed "chalkboards" to avoid offending black people.
 (This was started in the early 1960s, when "black" was an insult worse than "motherfucker".)
 The marker variant, called a "whiteboard", remains untouched, although, some do call them "Wipeboards", as you can wipe the writing off... but then again, you can do that with blackboards, too.
 Of course, quite a few blackboards are actually green, so having a catch-all term isn't too bad.

 City councils banning Christmas to avoid offending Jews, Muslims, neopagans, and other non-Christian folknote This is perpetuated by Daily Mail and The Sun newspapers but has, in fact, never happened.
 The closest being the taking down of Christmas displays from public property.
 Or businesses forbidding employees to say “Merry Christmas” and instead requiring Happy Holidays” or some equally generic alternative.

 There is occasionally a element of truth to these stories, in that something vaguely similar happened at least once somewhere, but it's the reaction that is truly "gone mad".
-More often, such stories are outright fabrications or Insane Troll Logic extrapolations of something relativly innocuous.
+More often, such stories are outright fabrications or Insane Troll Logic extrapolations of something relatively innocuous.
 Ironically, many current PC taboos are the unintended offspring of anti-PC hysteria, as mass media attention on these fictions leave ordinary people under the impression that such laws really exist, and should be obeyed.

 All of this is especially ironic, considering that Political Correctness took on its contemporary meaning when the radical left began using it as a self-aware joke about the intrusion of Academic (the capital "A" is required) feminist and socialist argot into their everyday lives.
 Expect most of those invoking Mars and Venus Gender Contrast to imply, if not state outright, that they're taking a brave stand against this trope in the name of Truth in Television.